brochb/SVG-Generator/README.md

   # SVG Generator

   ## Description
-  This application will create a simple SVG image for you scalable up to 3 characters.<br>
+  This application is a CLI that will create a simple SVG image for you scalable up to 3 characters.<br>
   Here is an example of a type of SVG file you could make:<br>
   ![Example SVG file](/Assets//Images/image.png)